 In which there will be hot takes

 Hi all.
-This week I wanted to do another post about the act of writing itself, since I haven’t done one in a while, and since I’ve written much nonfiction in the past couple years even beyond what I do here.
+This week I wanted to do another post about the act of writing, since I haven’t done one in a while, and since I’ve written much nonfiction in the past couple years even beyond what I do here.

 Moving to Berlin marked a shift in the way I write, the amount I write, and the approach I take to writing.
 This chapter of my life—the first non-academic one in two decades—unlocked an eagerness to begin to structure a personal history.
-An eagerness, I should say, combined with an actual confidence and ability: I’d read a lot of excellent memoir and autobiography, starting with Stephen King’s On Writing in high school, the cumulative effect of which was now hitting.
-I published a few personal essays, contributed regularly to my graduate alma mater’s Coronavirus Notebook, and chipped away with renewed vigor at a collection of vignettes about my growing up.
+An eagerness, I should say, combined with a confidence and competence: I’d read a lot of excellent memoir and autobiography, starting with Stephen King’s On Writing in high school, the cumulative effect of which was now hitting.
+I published a few personal essays, contributed regularly to my postgraduate alma mater’s Coronavirus Notebook, and chipped away with renewed vigor at a collection of vignettes about my growing up.

 In so doing, I regularly encounter a problem which is not unique to creative nonfiction but closely associated with it: the problem of talking about people you know and revealing details of their identities and lives.
 And the conclusion I arrive at is that a well-intentioned writer should be able to feature their people (friends, enemies, lovers, family, etc.) in their work with almost total impunity.